Do You Have Endo?

 People with endometriosis often report their pain as “throbbing” and experience dyschezia when compared with those with an apparently “normal” pelvis, and specific menstrual symptoms have been reported to occur more frequently in those with the disease as compared with a control group.
 Endometriosis is more commonly found on the left side, with at least one study indicating 56% of women having left-sided disease versus 50% having right-sided disease [Ballard, Lane, Hudelist, Banerjee, Wright.
 Can specific pain symptoms help in the diagnosis of endometriosis?
 A cohort study of women with chronic pelvic pain.
 Fertil Steril Volume 94, Issue 1, Pages 20-27, June 2010].
 Individuals may also report hematochezia (rectal bleeding) in association with menses when endometriosis involves the rectosigmoid colon.
 Similarly, flank pain and/or hematuria may be present if the bladder or ureters are involved.
 Sexually active women may report dyspareunia, which may be due to scarring of the uterosacral ligaments, nodularity of the rectovaginal septum, cul-de-sac obliteration, and/or uterine retroversion, all of which may also lead to chronic backache.
 These symptoms are often exaggerated during menses.
 Women with deep infiltration of the uterosacral ligaments were shown to have the most severe impairment of sexual function [Ferrero, Esposito, Abbamonte, Anserini, Remorgida, Ragni.
 Quality of sex life in women with endometriosis and deep dyspareunia.
 Fertil Steril.
 Mar 2005;83(3):573-9].
 Partial or complete bowel obstruction may occur due to adhesion formation or a circumferential endometriosis lesion.
 Ureteral obstruction and hydronephrosis can also result from endometrial implants on the ureters or mass effect from an endometriomas [Kapoor, Alderman et al. Endometriosis Treatment & Management. http://emedicine.medscape.com/article/271899-overview].
 Depending on the site, endometriosis may present with secondary symptoms including bowel obstruction, melena, hematuria, dysuria, dyspnea and swelling in the soft tissues [Sonavane SK, Kantawala KP, Menias CO.
 Beyond the boundaries-endometriosis: typical and atypical locations.
 Curr Probl Diagn Radiol.
 2011 Nov-Dec;40(6):219-32].
 In cases of pleural (lung/diaphragmatic) endometriosis, catamenial pneumothorax – lung collapse in association with menses – may occur.

-Removal of the disease (surgical excision) can confer the best outcomes, but a multidisciplinary approach is best suited for many who struggle with endometriosis.
+Removal of the disease (surgical excision) can confer the best surgical outcomes, but a multidisciplinary approach is best suited for many who struggle with endometriosis.